Tellusant/docs/beige/index.md

 We compute a composite score for each 12 district based on the wording in the report, then sum them weighted by the GDP of each district.

-A retrospective comparison between our Beige Book metric and actual GDP growth is found here: [Compararative Analysis](https://www.linkedin.com/posts/scanback_economy-gdp-usa-activity-6623665605125955584-24lF/).
+A retrospective comparison between our Beige Book metric and actual GDP growth is found here: [Comparative Analysis](https://www.linkedin.com/posts/scanback_economy-gdp-usa-activity-6623665605125955584-24lF/).

 ---
+## October 2025

+The October 2025 report shows significant weakness.
+It ranks 80th of the 83 periods we have analyzed since beginning of 2016.
+Dscounting two covid periods, it is the second worst in our dataset (June 2026 being the worst).

+Only three district show economic expansion:
+- Richmond
+- Boston
+- Philadelphia

+Three show contraction:
+- Kansas city
+- Minneapolis
+- San Francisco

+Six are flat.

+Tariffs and erratic government policies are  likely causes of the poor performance.

+---
 ![October 2025](assets/images/tellusant-fed-beige-book-summary-2025-10.svg)

+---